Joe Burrow sets franchise record with 3 more TD passes as Bengals beat Titans 37-27

 The Titans (3-11) benched Will Levis after his NFL-high fourth pick-6 this season and fourth turnover of the game.
 Mason Rudolph looked ready to lead a rally until he was picked off by Josh Newton.

-Tennessee lost its third straight and dropped to 1-6 at home in coach Brian Callahan’s debut season and first game against his old boss, Bengals coach Zac Taylor.
+Tennessee lost its third straight and dropped to 1-6 at home in coach Brian Callahan’s debut season and first game against his old boss with the Bengals in Taylor.

+Callahan said Burrow did Burrow things and was disappointed at his Titans hurting themselves.
+They also had 12 penalties for 110 yards.

+“If you can’t stop them on third down and you turn the ball over six times, it’s going to be tough to win,” Callahan said.

 Cincinnati played without left tackle Orlando Brown Jr. and Cody Ford was a late scratch because of an illness.
 The Bengals started Devin Cochran, a rookie with one offensive snap in five appearances before Sunday.
 Even giving him help, he gave up pressure that led to the first of Burrow’s two interceptions.